coolguyzone/disco-shuffle/README.md

 - **Fetch Your Collection**: Connect to any public Discogs user's collection
 - **Smart Format Filtering**: Filter by LP, EP, Cassette, or CD formats
+- **Genre Filtering**: Filter by 16 official Discogs genres including Rock, Electronic, Jazz, and more
 - **7" Vinyl Support**: 7" records are automatically categorized as EPs
 - **Flexible Queue Sizes**: Get 1, 10, 25, 50, or all albums
-- **Real-time Filter Updates**: Modify filters without making new API calls
+- **Real-time Filter Updates**: Modify formats and genres without making new API calls
 - **Beautiful UI**: Modern, responsive design with Tailwind CSS

 ## 🚀 Live Demo